alicia112233/INF2003-DatabaseSystemsProject/README.md

 ## Getting Started

+1. Copy the codes in `.env.example` and **create** a `.env` file in the same directory.
+2. Modify the username and password according to your **own** mysql (workbench) account.
-1. Check that you have node.js installed by running:
+3. Check that you have node.js installed by running:

 > npm run dev

 **→** If there is an error, head to [https://nodejs.org/en/download]() .

-2. Run this command again `npm run dev` after installation.
+4. Run this command again `npm run dev` after installation.
-3. Enter this command at your command prompt terminal if there's an error:
+5. Enter this command at your command prompt terminal if there's an error:

 > npm install